hydrosquall/freezeframe-lite.js/README.md

 ### Not Supported

-Features intentionally removed from the main `freezeframe.js` library for more simplicity/smaller size reasons
+Features intentionally removed from the main `freezeframe.js` library for more simplicity/smaller size

-- Support putting multiple images inside a parent
+- Support putting multiple images inside parent element
 - Validate that all pictures are GIFs
 - Manually triggering image start/stop without actual hovering
 - Trigger animation via click instead of hover